-Decker forced himself relax, tried force mind to to his into an attitude of peace and was thing you had to calm.
-That а be careful of.
-You couldn't scare the critters you had to lull them, quiet them down, make them feel your friendliness.They would humpy sudden thought, be upset and even а sug gestion of human brusqueness would wind them tighter up than a drum.
+Decker forced himself to relax, tried to force his mind into an attitude of peace and calm.
+That was a thing you had to be careful of.
+You couldn't scare the critters - you had to lull them, quiet them down, make them feel your friendliness.
+They would be upset and humpy - a sudden thought, even a sug-gestion of human brusqueness would wind them up tighter than a drum.